 If possible, share the results with the community.
-Have a student from the school newspaper interview students about what they learned and write a story.
-If the project was a drive for items for refugees, invite a representative from the community partner to come and talk with the students, and let the local newspaper know about the event in advance.
+Have a student from the school newspaper interview young people about what they learned and write a story.
+If the project was a drive for items for refugees, invite a representative from the community partner to come and talk with the group, and let the local newspaper know about the event in advance.

 Strand PHIL.IV Volunteering and Service

 Standard VS 01.
 Needs Assessment

 Benchmark E.2 Research the need in the school, neighborhood, local community, state, nation, or world.

 Benchmark MS.2 Research the need in the school, neighborhood, local community, state, nation, or world.

 Benchmark HS.2 Research the need in the school, neighborhood, local community, state, nation, or world.